-Creating a comprehensive estate plan requires you to make numerous important decisions.
-Although many of those decisions are directly related to the distribution of your estate assets after you are gone, not all of them are.
-In fact, some of the most influential decisions you will make within your estate plan are often the ones people spend very little time making.
+Some of the most influential decisions you will make within your estate plan are often the ones people spend very little time making.
 These are decisions related to fiduciary roles within your plan.
 Choosing people for the fiduciary roles within your estate plan should be done with great care because appointing or nominating the wrong person can have a detrimental effect on the overall success of your plan.
-To help you avoid making the wrong choice, here are some tips for choosing fiduciary roles in your estate plan.
+Let’s explore the five most important roles within your estate plan.

 What Does It Mean to Be a Fiduciary?

 A fiduciary is a person who holds a legal or ethical relationship of trust with another person or a group of people.
 Put another way, a fiduciary is someone who has undertaken to act for and on behalf of another in a particular matter in circumstances which give rise to a relationship of trust and confidence.
 Furthermore, a fiduciary duty is the highest standard of care in equity or law.
 A fiduciary is expected to be extremely loyal to the person to whom he/she owes the duty and must not profit from the position as a fiduciary.
 A fiduciary can receive a fee for services; however, he/she should not profit at the expense of the other party.

 Tips for Choosing Your Fiduciaries

 Although every estate plan is unique, most have at least one fiduciary role within the plan and most have several fiduciaries.
 When you sit are deciding who to appoint to these fiduciary roles within your estate plan, considering the following tips:

 - Executor – when you create your Last Will and Testament you will appoint an Executor.
 Your Executor is responsible for overseeing the administration of your estate during the probate process.
 Appoint someone who: